emiacc/goods-authenticity-contrat/README.md

-# Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.

-Try running some of the following tasks:
+# Goods Authenticity Contract

+This project contains a smart contract developed with Hardhat framework.
+It includes unit test for the contract and a script to deploy it to a blockchain.

+Some same tasks:

 ```shell
 npx hardhat help